omartr221/my-project/replit.md

 - June 29, 2025.
 Integrated edit task button in active timers and task history views for easy access
 - June 29, 2025.
 Added "repair operation" field to tasks with database integration across all system components
 - June 29, 2025.
 Changed archive task numbering from date-based to simple sequential numbers (1, 2, 3...)
+- June 30, 2025.
+Added repair operation field to task editing and all system components
+- June 30, 2025.
+Configured server for local network access to support multiple devices

 ## User Preferences